The Garden Route and Karoo – the ultimate 2 week road trip

 Don’t want to drive?
 This 6 day tour covers many of the highlights I’ve covered above, it’s all-inclusive, inexpensive…and you don’t have to drive.

-I promised a video on our driving experience.
-Driving in South Africa is quite easy, the hardest thing for me as a part-time (North American) driver was driving on the left hand side and roundabouts.
+About the driving:driving in South Africa is quite easy, the hardest thing for me as a part-time (North American) driver was driving on the left hand side and roundabouts.
 But I got used to those fast.
 Roads are good, drivers generally not aggressive, and I love the ‘car guards’ and full-service gas stations.
 They make life easy for you in South Africa.

 So, what do you think?
 What would be your highlight in the region?